Bluetooth is not working on macOS Monterey

 After you update to macOS Monterey, your Bluetooth devices might continuously disconnect from your computer.
 One of the other devices that pairs with your computer might be causing a conflict.
 So, you’ll want to remove all devices and repair them as you need each one.
 Here are the steps you need to follow to remove your devices.

-- Hold down Option + Shift and click on the Bluetooth icon.
+- Click on the Bluetooth icon.

 Disable the “Hide your IP” feature

-The latest Safari version in macOS Monterey has a tool for hiding your IP-address.
+The latest Safari version in macOS Monterey has a tool for hiding your IP address.
 It gives you some security but is reported to slow things down, even if you use other browsers, like Chrome.

 - Open Safari Preferences.

 - Navigate to Privacy.